CassiusCle/kpn_dsh_helloworld/README.md

         git clone <git URL>
     where `<git URL>` is the URL from step 1.

- ## 2. Edit Makefile
+ ## 2. Explore the code

+In this second step we explore the code from the repository that we just cloned and make sure that everything is in order for our service to run correctly.
+Below we provide a brief description of elements of the repository and their function:
+-	`src/example.py`: This is a Python script with the code that produces the messages for our data stream.
+-	`Dockerfile`: This is a file with all the specifications needed by Docker to build a Docker image from our code.
+-	`Makefile`: This file defines various Docker commands to allow us to easily build and push the docker images to harbor.
+-	`dsh` folder: This folder contains code for allowing us to connect to the DSH.

-One of the files in the repository that you just cloned is called `Makefile`.
-Open this file in a code editor and check if the variables at the top are correctly specified:
+As the focus of this tutorial is not writing code, this code is almost ready-for-use straight out of the box.
+Only for the `Makefile` it is important to check if the variables at the top are specified correctly:
  -  `PLATFORM` : The platform on which you want to deploy the service
     - Should be `poc`
  - `TENANT` : The tenant on which you want to launch this service